lbaehren/prometheus-sumo/documentation/Support/HAN.md

 \section han_technical Technical information

-The HAN-Server is not a Proxy-Server, so that it doesnt have to be authenticated as a proxy by the browsers.
+The HAN-Server is not a Proxy-Server, so that it doesn't have to be authenticated as a proxy by the browsers.
 Instead the HAN-Server provides a persistent URL for each e-journal/every online database that you can simply address in your Intranet www-server, for example.

 Before a user can access a HAN-PURL and thereby the online sites, it is recommendable the users have already been authenticated.
 For this purpose HAN provides a variety of authentication services: